 Events Sponsored by the Friends of Sherwood Island

 See Sherwood Island from the water!
-Join us for an afternoon paddle, as we explore the shoreline of the park.
+Join us for a morning paddle, as we explore the shoreline of the park.
 Bring your own kayak, canoe, or other paddlecraft, as well as a pump/bailer.A life vest and whistle/horn are required by CT state boating regulations.
 Your life vest must be worn for this event.
-A waterproof VHF radio or cell phone are recommended.
+A waterproof VHF radio or cell phone is recommended.A kayak cart with thick wheels for sand is recommended, as it’s a long carry over the beach.We will help each other.

-The event begins at 1:30 pm (high tide is at 2:44) and ends at 4:00 pm.We’ll do a safety check & demonstration on the beach for life vest fit, seaworthy vessel, and emergency gear.
+The event begins promptly at 9 am (high tide is at 12:37) and ends at 12:00 pm, so plan to arrive by 8:45.We will do a safety check & demonstration on the beach for life vest fit, seaworthy vessel, and emergency gear.
 We’ll paddle into the salt marsh behind the park while the tide is rising.
-Then we’ll paddle the length of the Sherwood Island shoreline, west to the entrance of Mill Pond, and return to our launch point on the open beach.
+Then we will paddle the length of the Sherwood Island shoreline, west to the entrance of Mill Pond, and return to our launch point on the open beach.
 Your guide will point out birds along the way, and show you how to safely exit and enter your kayak from deep water just off the beach.
-Michele is a Coastal Kayak Instructor with eighteen years teaching experience.
-See www.kayak-adventure.net “Meet Your Instructor” for more information.
-Optional: Bring waterproof binoculars for spotting birds, and/or a waterproof camera.
-A kayak cart with thick wheels for sand is recommended, as it’s a long carry over the beach.We will help each other.
+Michele is a retired Coastal Kayak Instructor with eighteen years teaching experience.
+Optional: Bring waterproof binoculars for spotting birds, and/or a waterproof camera.Bring a picnic lunch and enjoy the Nature Center’s front porch for a post-paddle fête.